MCLeitao/Ship/README.md

 <ins>Before running the program you will need all the following files in the same directory</ins>

 1. The genome annotation file of the target organism, in the GFF or [GFF3](https://gmod.org/wiki/GFF3) format.
-(Ex. `saccharomyces_cerevisiae.gff3`)
+(Ex. [`Saccharomyces_cerevisiae.R64-1-1.49.gff3`](examples/yeast/Saccharomyces_cerevisiae.R64-1-1.49.gff3))
    * If it is a multicellular organism, there is the possibility of adding a GFF file with the [Regulatory Features](https://www.ensembl.org/info/genome/funcgen/index.html) of each cell type (Ex. `homo_sapiens-regulatory_features.gff`)

-2. The Feature list that SHIP will use to analyze the GFF file (Ex. `features.json`)
+2. The Feature list that SHIP will use to analyze the GFF file in JSON format.
+(Ex. [`features.json`](ship/features.json))
    * At the beginning, the software will show you all the features present in the GFF file

-3. The [Track](https://genome.ucsc.edu/goldenPath/help/hgTracksHelp.html) list that SHIP will use to check the presence in each intergenic region in UCSC Genome Browser Database (Ex. `tracks.json`)
+3. The [Track](https://genome.ucsc.edu/goldenPath/help/hgTracksHelp.html) list that SHIP will use to check the presence in each intergenic region in UCSC Genome Browser Database in JSON format.
+(Ex. [`tracks.json`](examples/yeast/tracks.json))

+  > [!WARNING]
+  > Do not change the name of the JSON files.

 <ins>During running the user needs to choose the following key parameters</ins>